 - 1. To the extent units are available and consistent with its primary responsibility to provide ambulance and emergency medical services, with MVEMSA and/or MHOAC approval, Contractor will render "automatic aid" and "mutual assistance" to adjacent jurisdictions.
-Proposer will provide their process to render and receive "automatic aid" and "mutual assistance" to those providers of emergency medical services operating within adjacent areas in and out of Calaveras County. - Additionally, the Contractor for the East Zone will be responsible for response to all emergency ambulance calls on the east slope of Alpine County and the portions of Tuolumne County accessed via Highway 4.
-The response area in Alpine County consists of all land accessed via and along the Highway 4 corridor to the top of Ebbetts Pass. - 3.
-Identify staff that will have primary responsibility for disaster preparedness, provide the job description, and any required specialized training. - 4.
+Proposer will provide their process to render and receive "automatic aid" and "mutual assistance" to those providers of emergency medical services operating within adjacent areas in and out of Calaveras County. - 2.
+Identify staff that will have primary responsibility for disaster preparedness, provide the job description, and any required specialized training. - 3.
 Provide an example of how your organization has participated in disaster exercises or in actual disasters.
-Include how the event was evaluated and corrective actions taken to improve future response. - 5.
+Include how the event was evaluated and corrective actions taken to improve future response. - 4.
 Contractor will participate in the Ambulance Strike Team (AST) program and must ensure that AST responders and AST Unit leaders have been appropriately trained and approved by MVEMSA.